DBusConnection#

 vtable – a

-to enumerate, introspect and dispatch nodes in the subtreeflags – flags used to fine tune the behavior of the subtree
+DBusSubtreeVTableto enumerate, introspect and dispatch nodes in the subtreeflags – flags used to fine tune the behavior of the subtree

 user_data – data to pass to functions in

-user_data_free_func – function to call when the subtree is unregistered
+vtableuser_data_free_func – function to call when the subtree is unregistered

-- remove_filter(filter_id: int) None #
+- remove_filter(filter_id: int) None#

 Removes a filter.